 A few years ago, someone emailed me a question.
 We had an active project that we were getting ready to release publicly, but it wasn’t ready to be shared that day.
 I replied to the email.
 In my response, I told her that we were working on an answer to her question, but that I couldn’t give her a specific answer right then.
 Like many businesses, we don’t share details of projects in motion.

 Around that time, a thread was created in a Facebook group about me.
 There were hundreds of posts in that thread.
 Memes were made using my face and my name.
 Some of the people that I would have expected to defend me were, instead, holding the coats of the people who were throwing rocks.
-Someone from that thread sent me an email telling me they wished I was dead.
-And it changed me.
 Not long later, the truth was known and that mama sent me a heartfelt apology.
 It’s been years now, but that day was truly life-altering.
-My mental health had been impacted in a way that nobody really knew.
 Business owners are supposed to have thick skin, but we aren’t robots.
-I was forever changed.

 Remember the woman who was shaving her legs in the swimming pool?